Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Arizona State Stats and Trends

-- Arizona State is 4-2 against the spread and 7-0 overall this season when the team puts up more than 26.3 points.
+- When Arizona State records more than 26.3 points, it is 4-2 against the spread and 7-0 overall.

-- When Arizona State totals more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.
+- In games that Arizona State piles up more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.

-- The Sun Devils have turned the ball over 20 times this season, five more turnovers than the Beavers have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.